 Note: To check on the status of any bill, go to virginiageneralassembly.gov and put the bill number into the bill tracker on the bottom right corner of the home page.

-If you’d like to see our review of the Governor’s budget, click here.
+If you’d like to see our review of the Governor’s budget, including listings of included museums, click here.

 This list is not an exhaustive one; if you have been following a bill, and would like it added to our list of “Bills to Watch”, please let me know the bill number.

 And be sure to join us at Virginia Museum Advocacy Day on February 5!
 Learn more and sign up!

 Employment-Related Bills to Watch

 HB418: This would require employers to provide specific amounts of earned sick leave, and would institute a penalty for non-compliance